 The school population is comprised of 194 students: 127 boys and 67 girls across grades one through nine.
 The school employs eight teachers, one guidance counselor and one acting principal.

 The school compound consists of three classroom blocks, one principal’s cottage, one canteen, one water tank, and two new flush toilets.
 The top block contains grades one through three, the middle block contains grades four through six, and the bottom block contains grades seven and grade eight/nine.

 Most of the children who attend the school come from families involved in agriculture and quarrying.
 The majority of the students come from a low socio-economic status.
-As such, approximately fifty percent of the student body is on the Ministry sponsored PATH Programme and receive free lunch on Tuesdays and Fridays.
+As such, approximately fifty percent of the student body is on the Ministry-sponsored PATH Programme and receives free lunch on Tuesdays and Fridays.

 Three times per week, students receive a free and nutritious breakfast through the Heart of a Child Foundation.
 Funding for the organization comes from alumni of the school and other generous benefactors.